 Methods: We conducted a systematic review and individual participant data meta-analysis of WASH intervention studies that measured enteropathogens and/or MST markers in environmental samples and subsequently measured child enteric infections, diarrhoea or height-for-age Z-scores (HAZ).
 We assessed associations between environmental measurements and child health outcomes using covariate-adjusted regressions with robust standard errors and pooled estimates across studies.

 Findings: We identified and received data from nine eligible publications within five intervention studies.
-Pathogen detection in environmental samples was associated with increased prevalence of infection with the same pathogen and lower HAZ (Δ HAZ=-0.09 (95% CI: -0.17, -0.01)) but not with diarrhoea (prevalence ratio [PR]=1.17 (95% CI: 0.94, 1.46)).
-Detection of MST markers was not associated with diarrhoea (PR=1.01 (95% CI: 0.83, 1.24) for human markers; PR=1.21 (95% CI: 0.53, 2.77) for animal markers) or HAZ (Δ HAZ=0.02 (95% CI: -0.15, 0.11) for human markers; Δ HAZ=0.06 (95% CI: -0.29, 0.18) for animal markers).
+Pathogen detection in environmental samples was associated with increased prevalence of infection with the same pathogen and lower HAZ (Δ HAZ=-0.09 (95% CI: -0.18, -0.01)) but not with diarrhoea (prevalence ratio =1.17 (95% CI: 0.94, 1.46)).
+Detection of MST markers was not associated with diarrhoea or HAZ (Δ HAZ=0.00 (95% CI: -0.13, 0.147) for human markers; Δ HAZ=0.00 (95% CI: -0.21, 0.21) for animal markers).

 Interpretation: Our findings support a causal chain from faecal contamination to infection to growth faltering.
 Lack of health associations with most human and animal MST markers suggest a need for better faecal markers.
-Future studies should incorporate environmental sampling using a combination of FIB, enteropathogens and well-performing MST markers and test for pathogens in stool to examine the theories of change between WASH interventions, faecal contamination and child health.
+Future studies should incorporate environmental assessment using a combination of FIB, enteropathogens and well-performing MST markers and test for pathogens in stool to examine the theories of change between WASH interventions, faecal contamination and child health.

 Funding: The Bill & Melinda Gates Foundation.